 Communication 1 2 3 4 1.
-Student explains the procedure to the patient in a concise manner and 1 - 0 Т communicates/responds to patients in a polite and respectful manner.
+Student explains the procedure to the patient in a concise manner and 1 communicates/responds to patients in a polite and respectful manner.
 2. Communicates with physicians in a polite and respectful manner.
 1 2 3 4 3.
 Communicates effectively with staff in a polite and respectful manner.
 1 2 3 4 4.
-Communicates and responds to patients in a polite and respectful 1 2 3 4 manner. - - • - 5.
-Student demonstrates a desire for success and accepts constructive feedback.
+Communicates and responds to patients in a polite and respectful manner.
+1 2 3 4 Student demonstrates a desire for success and accepts constructive feedback.
 1 2 3 4 Patient Care 1.
 Student demonstrates complete patient care skills.
+1 2 3 Student is cognizant of patient comfort and responds to patient requests in a timely basis.
+1 2 3 Student maintains a clean area and follows guidelines for standard precautions.
+1 2 3 Equipment Operation Student is able to manipulate tubes/tables in all rooms in an efficient manner.
 1 2 3 2.
-Student is cognizant of patient comfort and responds to patient 1 2 3 requests in a timely basis. - - U 3, Student maintains a clean area and follows guidelines for standard 1 2 3 precautions.
-Equipment Operation 1.
-Student is able to manipulate tubes/tables in all rooms in an efficient manner.
-1 2 3 2.
-Student demonstrates knowledge of various machine functions (fluoro, 1 2 3 tomo, radiographic).
-Radiation Protection 1.
+Student demonstrates knowledge of various machine functions (fluoro, tomo, radiographic). ,1 2 3 Radiation Protection 1.
 Student uses gonadal shielding when appropriate.
-1 2 3 2.
-Student inquires about possible pregnancy when patient is within child 1 2 3 bearing age.
-3. Student uses collimation when possible.
+1 2 3 Student inquires about possible pregnancy when patient is within child bearing age.
+11 2 3 3.
+Student uses collimation when possible.
 1 2 3 4.
 Student provides/wears protective lead apparel when appropriate.
 1 2 3 Patient Positioning 1.
 Student is able to properly position patients for routine exams.
 1 2 3 2.
-Student is able to assess when patient's condition will necessitate an 1 2 3 adjustment from routine guidelines (Scoliosis, etc.).
-3. Student uses appropriate props such as sponges, sandbags, etc. to maintain patient position.
+Student is able to assess when patient's condition will necessitate an adjustment from routine guidelines (Scoliosis, etc.).
+1 2 3 3.
+Student uses appropriate props such as sponges, sandbags, etc. to maintain patient position.
 1 2 3 4.
 Student demonstrates confidence in his/her clinical abilities.
-1 2 3 •
+1 2 3

-Exposure Factor Manipulation 1.
-Student demonstrates an understanding of the difference between AEC 1 2 3 and manual techniques.
-1 - 0 2.
-Student comprehends and applies knowledge of additive/destructive 1 2 3 disease processes when choosing exposure factors.
-3. Student comprehends and applies knowledge of different IR types, 1 2 3 grid/non-grid techniques when selecting exposure factors.
-4. Student comprehends and applies knowledge of how distance affects 1 2 3 exposure factor.
-Evaluating Ouality Radiographs 1.
-Student takes pride in producing high quality radiographs.
-1 2 3 2.
-Student is able to identify when technical factors necessitate a repeat 1 2 3 exam and is able to manipulate these factors appropriately.
-3. Student is able to identify when positioning is inadequate and is able to 1 2 3 make the necessary adjustments to produce a quality image.
-Maintaining Patient Records 1.
+Exposure Factor Manipulation Student demonstrates an understanding of the difference between AEC and manual techniques.
+1 2 3 Student comprehends and applies knowledge of additive/destructive disease processes when choosing exposure factors.
+1 2 3 3.
+Student comprehends and applies knowledge of different IR types, grid/non-grid techniques when selecting exposure factors.
+1 2 3 4.
+Student comprehends and applies knowledge of how distance affects exposure factor.
+1 2 3 Evaluating Quality Radiographs 1 2 3 Student is able to identify when technical factors necessitate a repeat exam and is able to manipulate these factors appropriately.
+1 2 3 3.
+Student is able to identify when positioning is inadequate and is able to make the necessary adjustments to produce a quality image.
+1 2 3 Maintaining Dationt Basards Maintaining Patient Records 1 1.
 Student consistently checks request for patient history.
-1 2 3 2.
-Student accurately and consistently abides by the facility's 1 2 3 requirements for documentation.
-3. Student constantly and accurately labels images with appropriate 1 2 3 information (patient data) right vs. left, etc. Initiative 1.
-Student initiates and prepares for exam without being told to do so.
-1 2 3 4 2.
-Student demonstrates persistence in getting job done.
-1 2 3 4 3.
-Student shows interest in exams not yet observed by assisting 1 2 3 4 technologist.
-4. Student is able to work with direct/indirect supervision when 1 2 3 4 completing exams.
-5. Student uses slow times for clinical practice and didactic review.
+1 1 2 3 requirements for documentation.
+Student constantly and accurately labels images with appropriate information (patient data) right vs. left, etc. 1 2 3 Initiative 1 2 3 4 =: orangent nemerical area persistence in germing job nemer 1 2 3 4 3.
+Student shows interest in exams not yet observed by assisting technologist.
+1 2 3 4 Student is able to work with direct/indirect supervision when completing exams.
+1 2 3 4 5.
+Student uses slow times for clinical practice and didactic review.
 1 2 3 4 Compliance 1.
-Student wears appropriate uniform including name tag, rad badge, 1 2 3 4 5 predominantly white shoes and is neat in appearance.
-2. Student is consistently punctual for scheduled shifts.
-1 2 3 4 5 3.
-Student uses allocated time off appropriately.
-1 2 3 4 5 2 3 4 5
+Student wears appropriate uniform including name tag, rad badge, predominantly white shoes and is neat in appearance.
+1 2 3 4 5 1 2 3 4 5 • • 1 2 3 4 5 1 2 3 4 5

-Minnesota State Community and Technical College Radiologic Technology Program Clinical II Weekly Evaluation
+Minnesota State Community and Technical College Radiologic Technology Program

+Clinical II Weekly Evaluation